HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 For 'plug and play' use install anaconda as your python and use scipy as I do.

-Executing this script opens a GUI with several features:
+Executing this script opens a GUI with several buttons:

 TRS->PSD:
   Reads time resolved spectral data, processes them according to PSD and saves the resulting phase resolved spectra as .txt.